Marl-Sinsen station: Passenger services

 The station is served only by regional services of the so-called Haard-Achse network: the RE 2 Rhein-Haard-Express (Münster (Westf) Hbf – Düsseldorf Hbf) and the RE 42 Niers-Haard-Express (Münster (Westf) Hbf – Mönchengladbach Hbf).
 Both lines are operated by DB Regio AG, Region NRW as part of the Rhein-Haard network.

 There is no station building and access to the only existing platform is via a staircase or a lift from the road underpass.
-Currently, it has a 38 centimetre-high platform and so it too low to give accessibility for the disabled to railway vehicles running there.
-The Verkehrsverbund Rhein-Ruhr has announced that it was planned to raise the platform to a height of 76 centimetres and to modernise the station facilities by 2023 at the latest as part of the Modernisierungsoffensive 3 (modernisation campaign, MOF 3), which is co-financed by the federal and state governments.
+The station was recently upgraded to a 76 centimetre-high platform to give accessibility for the disabled to railway vehicles running there.
+The Verkehrsverbund Rhein-Ruhr announced in 2017 that it was planned to raise the platform to a height of 76 centimetres and to modernise the station facilities by 2023 at the latest as part of the Modernisierungsoffensive 3 (modernisation campaign, MOF 3), which is co-financed by the federal and state governments.